Günter Günschel: Freigeregelt

-Günter Günschel studied architecture at the Giebichenstein School in Halle (1947-1949) and then at the School of Architecture in Berlin.
-He was the author of numerous articles and books (notably Große Konstrukteure in 1966), and in 1968 he was appointed to the chair of experimental architecture School of Fine Arts in Brunswick.
+Günter Günschel studied architecture at the Giebichenstein School in Halle (1947–49) then at the School of Architecture in Berlin.
+He is the author of numerous articles and books (notably Große Konstrukteure in 1966).
 He built several university housing complexes between the 1970s (Wolfsburg) and 1990s.
 His work is part of public collections including MoMA, New York; SFMoMA; Carnegie Museum of Arts, Pittsburgh; FRAC Centre, Orléans; Victoria and Albert Museum, London and the Canadian Centre for Architecture, Montréal.